MartinBspheroid/vite-plugin-react-inspect/README.md

 ## 🌸 Credits

+This project is heavily based on [vite-plugin-vue-inspector](https://github.com/webfansplz/vite-plugin-vue-inspector) by webfansplz, adapted for React.

-This project is inspired by [react-dev-inspector](https://github.com/zthxxx/react-dev-inspector) .
+This project is also inspired by [react-dev-inspector](https://github.com/zthxxx/react-dev-inspector) .

 Partially implementation is inspired by [vite-plugin-svelte-inspector](https://github.com/sveltejs/vite-plugin-svelte/tree/main/packages/vite-plugin-svelte-inspector) .